moonycoin/moony/docs/complete-documentation.md

 Moony is a decentralized monetary protocol designed as a digital public good.
 It provides open access to financial participation, enables trustless peer-to-peer value exchange, and establishes a composable foundation for a decentralized global economy.

-At the core of the protocol is an immutable onchain smart contract, deployed on the Solana blockchain, that deterministically governs the distribution of a fixed-supply digital asset, Moony, using a Proof of Liquidity (PoL) mechanism.
-Moony operates without discretionary control or centralized coordination.
+At the core of the protocol is an immutable onchain smart contract deployed on the Solana blockchain that deterministically governs the distribution of a fixed-supply digital asset through a proof-of-liquidity mechanism, without discretionary control or centralized coordination.